Disney Hotels on the Monorail: A Complete Guide to Disney World Monorail Resorts

 - Disney’s Contemporary Resort has the shortest walkway to Magic Kingdom.
 You can leave your hotel room and be at the gates of Magic Kingdom in a matter of minutes!

 - The monorail goes THROUGH the building.
 THROUGH THE BUILDING.
+It never gets old no matter how many times I see it.

 - Rooms with some of the best fireworks views.